On Spectrum of kappa-Resplendent Models: Resplendency

 Note: as $|W|<\kappa$, for some $\alpha(\ast)<\kappa$, for every $\eta\in {}^{\kappa}\lambda$

-and $W\in{\bf W}_{\alpha(\ast)}$ (see below), this will be enough to omit the type.
-The actual indiscernibility is somewhat stronger. } \end{Explaning the first construction}
+and $W\in\bfW_{\alpha(\ast)}$ (see below), this will be enough to omit the type.
+The actual indiscernibility is somewhat stronger. } \end{Explaining the first construction}

-\underline{Farther Explanation:} On the one hand, we would like to deal with arbitrary sequences of length $<\kappa$, on the other hand, we would like to retain enough freedom to have the weak indiscernibility.
+\underline{Further Explanation:} On the one hand, we would like to deal with arbitrary sequences of length $<\kappa$, on the other hand, we would like to retain enough freedom to have the weak indiscernibility.
 What do we do?
-We define our ``$\Phi$'' (not as nice as in \cite[\S2]{Sh:E59}, i.e., \cite[Ch.VII \S 3]{Sh:a}) by $\kappa$ approximations indexed by $\alpha\leq\kappa$.
+We define our ``$\Phi$'' (not as nice as in \cite[\S2]{Sh:E59}, i.e., \cite[Ch.VII \S 3]{Sh:a}) by $\kappa$ approximations indexed for $\alpha\leq\kappa$.